PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 The research structure
 #### Investigate the application of blockchain networks on the level of a metropolitan city
 0XDDRL city project aim to push the boundaries of what is technically possible with blockchain applications and create a functioning prototype.
 We support experimental open source protocols.<br>
-#### Create Models of cities and protocols on blockchain platforms that encompasses Collective ownership, and decentralized, programmable governance.
+#### Create Models-protocols of cities on blockchain platforms
+This group is focused on collective ownership, and decentralized, programmable governance.
+Think of models as a composable system that create the city.
-* Shaping the "Fractional city".
+* The "Fractional city".
 The model-protocol enables a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making
 * The Autonomous City.
 Decentralized, programmable policy, planning and urban governance.
 * The collective City.
 The city is a decentralized network of crypto-cooperatives owned by the citizens We support experimental applications that use novel technologies, such as zero-knowledge cryptography.